Calling Test

 Isaac was born when Sarah was 90.
 The miracle happened after every natural possibility had been exhausted.

-4. Noah — Received His Assignment Late in Life
+4. Noah — His Defining Work Came Late

 5. Caleb — Claimed His Inheritance at 85

 Caleb was one of only two spies who trusted God to deliver the Promised Land.
-He waited 45 years for the promise.
-At 85, he said:
+He waited 45 years for the promise while a generation of unbelievers died off.
+At 85, he walked up to Joshua and asked for the territory full of giants.

-At 85, he was not retiring.
+At 85 he wasn't retiring.
 He was conquering.

 6. Anna — Recognized the Messiah at 84

 Anna was a prophetess who had been a widow for decades.
 She spent her days fasting and praying in the temple.
-At 84, she recognized the infant Jesus as the Messiah — a moment most people missed.
+At 84, she walked into the temple at the precise moment Joseph and Mary brought in the infant Jesus — and recognized Him as the Messiah, a moment most people missed.

-The lesson: Decades of faithfulness prepared her for one moment of extraordinary purpose.
+The lesson.
+Decades of faithfulness prepared her for one moment of extraordinary purpose.
+Faithfulness in the quiet years isn't wasted — it's the apprenticeship.

 8. Peter — A Settled Fisherman Before Jesus Called Him